rajendra627/k8s-bootcamp/deployments/README.md

 * Define the number of replicas of your pods
 * Define the deployment strategy e.g RollingUpdate, Recreate
+* Rollout your deployment at a controlled rate e.g. canary deployments
 * Check deployment status
 * Pause a deployment
 * Rollback a deployment